wowsel/hls-load-test/README.md

 1. Fetch the master playlist.
 2. Choose a variant playlist based on resolution preference (preferring 720p) and bandwidth.
 3. Determine if the stream is LIVE or VOD based on playlist tags.
+4. Process segments without actually downloading or playing the media content.

 ### For LIVE streams:
 - Continuously update the playlist and download new segments as they become available.